fbpx

 Though there is an extra fee to enter this part of the Topkapi Palace, I would pay twice as that just to see the beauty inside the Harem.

-Check Out The Views At Galata Tower
+Check Out the Views at Galata Tower

 Situated across the Golden Horn from the historic centre of Istanbul, Galata Tower is one of the most historic landmarks in Istanbul.
 It is a medieval stone tower that was built in 1348 and stands at a height of 63 meters (205 feet).
 For centuries, it was the tallest building in Istanbul and was used as a surveillance tower for incoming attacks.